robinrob/rsmithio/_posts/2018-01-12-going-freelance.md

 * **Added motivation to socialise.** Working from home can feel isolating at times, but you can turn it into a positive thing by using that to motivate yourself to socialise more in ways that you may not have otherwise.
 When you're around people in an office all day, you may not want to go and be around even more people in the evening.
 But when working from home, you really relish it.
 So start some sociable hobbies that you may not otherwise have done.
-I joined a choir, and it's one of the best decisions i've made yet.

 ## Possible downsides to working from home
-* **Responsibility.** With the increase in flexibility with your time, comes a great responsibility to manage it well and be efficient.
+* **Time-management discipline.** With the increase in flexibility with your time, comes a great responsibility to manage it well and be efficient.
 When you can choose your working hours, you will naturally want to work when it most suits you.
 But it can also be tempting to become lazy, even without realising it.
 Even when you see yourself as a non-lazy person!
 If you find yourself getting up later than you'd like, and doing less hours, or working during hours in which you're less productive, or working at the weekends, it's important to notice and self-correct these things.